When do classes run?

 What ages do you teach?

-The Family class is aimed at anyone 7yrs and upwards, and the Women's class is for 12yrs and upwards.
+The women's class is suitable for 12yrs and upwards.

 What should I bring to class?